Website maintenance - Tuesday 10 March

 Local Discounts and Hardship Relief

-Local Councils have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
+Local authorities have powers to grant discretionary local discounts and to award hardship relief in certain circumstances.
+Contact Oldham Council’s Business Rates team for details.

 Unoccupied Property Rating

-Business Rates are generally payable in respect of unoccupied non-domestic property.
-However, they are generally not payable for the first three months that a property is empty.
+Business Rates are generally payable on unoccupied non-domestic property, but they are generally not payable for the first three months a property is empty (six months for certain industrial premises).
+Some properties may be exempt (for example certain listed buildings) until reoccupied.

 Full details on exemptions can be obtained at: